Exploring Faith and Community Across the Table

 Course Overview

-Faith can inform what we eat in meaningful ways: what we eat where and when, and how and who we eat it with can all be important ways of communicating our values and beliefs, and how we relate to each other within our communities.
-From how we use food in celebrating holidays to how we bless it around the table to the role of religious and cultural laws and global histories that shape what’s on our plates, food plays a key role in how we can learn about and experience each other’s faith traditions.
+Faith can inform what we eat in meaningful ways: what we eat, where and when, and how and with whom we eat can all be important ways of communicating our values and beliefs, and how we relate to each other within our communities.
+From how we use food in celebrating holidays, to how we bless it around the table, to the role of religious and cultural laws and global histories that shape what’s on our plates, food plays a key role in how we can learn about and experience each other’s faith traditions.

-In this course, learners will visit a new place of worship each week and prepare and share a meal together with the host congregation.
-In this way, we will learn about and experience each other’s cultures and flavours, receive hospitality, explore each other’s spaces, and hear about the ways that faith and fellowship are practiced across Toronto.
+In this course, you will visit a new place of worship each week and prepare and share a meal together with the host congregation.
+In this way, you will learn about and experience each other’s cultures and flavours, receive hospitality, explore each other’s spaces, and hear about the ways that faith and fellowship are practised across Toronto.

 Method of Teaching